Sawaiz/cosmicNetwork/readme.md

 expand filesystem, enable i2c

-How to install docker and adocker compose, I think this should work onx86 and ARM
+How to install docker and a docker compose, I think this should work onx86 and ARM
 ```bash
 curl -sSL https://get.docker.com | sh
 sudo apt-get -y install python-pip